AurelienColin/PyplotAnnotation/README.md

 ## Introduction

 The goal of the library is to create a software for quick annotation.
 More specifically, it is used for the generation of a segmentation dataset.
-The application show images in a pyplot window and ask the user to choose a class, choose point to draw a polygon, and validate.
+The application shows images in a pyplot window and asks the user to choose a class, choose points to draw a polygon, and validate.

 The application support up to nine classes, multiple polygons per label, and multiple labels per class.